thehapax/bitshares.foundation/_workers/2019-03-atomic-cross-chain-swaps.md

 ### Demo Application Workflow

 In the Demo Application, Alice and Bob want to swap two assets on different blockchains.
-Alice has BTS, Bob as ETH, but they both want what the other has.
+Alice has BTS, Bob has ETH, but they both want what the other has.

 A successful process looks as follows: